Tooth Extractions − Mission KS

 To avoid these complications, in most cases, Our doctors will discuss alternatives to extractions as well as replacement of the extracted tooth.
 When possible, a dental implant is highly recommended.
 When the majority of your teeth have been removed, an implant retained denture will likely be the best course of treatment.

 In many cases we will recommend that you see an oral surgeon recommended by our office for your extraction.
-Each situation is different, so please call Mission Office Phone Number 913-384-0044 to set up a complimentary consult.
+Each situation is different, so please call Keith + Associates Dentistry Phone Number 913-384-0044 to set up a complimentary consult.

 The Extraction Process